 No, you do not need to be eligible for federal financial aid to receive a scholarship but students must complete and submit one of the following (whichever applies).
 Links are available on the scholarship application –

-• Free Application for Federal Student Aid (FAFSA) provides access to federal financial aid which includes grants, loans and Federal Work Study jobs.
+• The Free Application for Federal Student Aid (FAFSA) provides access to federal financial aid which includes grants, loans and Federal Work Study jobs.

 What is an EFC score?